List of recurring Monty Python's Flying Circus characters: Mr Eric Praline

-Played by John Cleese, Mr Eric Praline is introduced during the Crunchy Frog sketch as "Inspector Praline" of Hygiene Squad.
+Played by John Cleese, Praline is introduced during the Crunchy Frog sketch as "Inspector Praline" of Hygiene Squad.
 He later, more famously, returns a dead parrot to the pet shop where he bought it.
-Praline has more problems in series 2 when he tries to buy a license for his fish, Eric.
+Praline has more problems in series 2 when he tries to buy a licence for his fish, Eric.
 He also pops up in a handful of short links, notably hosting a chat show with his flatmate Brooky (Idle) that is pre-empted and cut, although the two return in a later sketch (Seven Brides for Seven Brothers) from the same episode.

 Vikings

 The Viking most often appears as a linking element, usually played by Gilliam, but also Cleese and Palin on occasions.
 Like the Knight, the Viking is used to satirise the television practice of smooth linking by deliberately drawing attention to the link element, and thus breaking the smooth transition.
 This is one of many ways the Pythons broke and ridiculed the conventions of television production by taking them to extremes.

 A running gag in the show is to allow the Viking to speak only one word before being interrupted.
 "Njorl's Saga" in episode 27 takes this to extremes where Njorl is repeatedly interrupted by two Pepperpots.
 Perhaps the most well known viking scene is "Spam" in episode 25 where a group of vikings burst into song, the lyrics of which are mainly "spam" chanted repeatedly, every time spam is mentioned.
 Terry Jones went on to direct the feature film Erik the Viking after the Pythons went their separate ways.